BigBench-Hard#

 Testing on new examples:

-Now, you can run each cell in this notebook step by step to walk through the process of setting up and optimizing prompts for the trading game.
+Now, you can run each cell in this notebook step by step to walk through the process of setting up and optimizing prompts.
 Happy optimizing!